 ❓ Ask the venue for the best place to sit, especially if strollers are involved.

-👞 Try to fold strollers and keep them out of the way of foot traffic.
+Try to fold strollers and keep them out of the way of foot traffic.
+Make sure strollers aren't blocking access to other tables.

 Being Mindful of the Staff

-😊 Be kind, appreciative, and patient with the staff, especially if there are more than 4 people.
+Be patient with the staff, especially if your group has more than 4 people.

 The overwhelming majority of our groups (especially our baby groups) have wonderful relationships with our local bars and restaurants.
 We want to do our best to ensure that these positive experiences continue.
 If you’re meeting up with your PSP group friends, please buy something from the meet-up place, tip the baristas and wait-staff generously, pick up after yourselves, make sure you have everything you came with, and be the kind of people who management and staff want to welcome back.